munin-monitoring/munin/doc/develop/plugins/plugin-gallery.rst

 ToDo
 ----

-Whenever the scripts fails to find the relationship between plugins and categories, we put these into category 'other'.
+Whenever the scripts fails to find the relationship between plugins and categories, we put these into category ``other``.
 It would be good to improve the plugins data concerning the category or to improve the parse method to decrease the number of these unrelated plugins.